palantir/conjure-java-runtime/readme.md

 The client is implemented using Feign; however, the Feign dependency is hidden away from both the Java API and the classpath (via shadowing).

+The `JaxRsClient#create` factory comes in two flavours: one for creating immutable clients given a fixed `ServiceConfiguration`, and one for creating mutable clients whose configuration (e.g., server URLs, timeouts, SSL configuration, etc.) changes when the underlying `ServiceConfiguration` changes.

 ## retrofit2-clients
 Similar to `jaxrs-clients`, but generates clients using the Retrofit library.
 Example: